Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 ### Review
-In this lab, you have completed:
-+ Create a Data Loss Prevention policies
+During this lab, you've gained knowledge on the process of Configuring Data Loss Prevention Alerts

 ## You have successfully completed the lab